What is Fine-Grained Authorization?

 • It is during their work hours

-Users want to be able to more precisely define who can do what with a document.
-They also want to be able to share documents with people outside of their organization.
+• You want to support more specific permissions in the document sharing application so that users can more precisely define who can do what with a document.
+You also want users to be able to share a document with people outside of their organization.
 You decide to support the following permissions on a file:

 • read